The-Wishlist-Co/docs/inventorySvcAPI.md

 - 405 Invalid input
 ```

-## Find Aggregated inventory level for a product variant
+### Get Aggregate stock level for a product variant using variant ID or variant Ref
+This API retrieves the aggregate of stock levels across all locations for a given variant.

 Endpoint: ```/api/stocklevel/{id}```